 The above prompted a vigorous public debate about whether the 2013 reform went far enough to meet broader challenges related to the balance of support, the economic prospects for agriculture and rural areas, care for the environment (e.g. greening), action over climate change, sustainable and safe food production.
 Emerging opportunities in the areas of health, trade, the bioeconomy, the circular economy and the digital economy also need to be further considered.

 Against this background, as part of its working programme for 2017, the Commission will take forward work and consult widely on simplification and modernisation of the CAP to maximise its contribution to the Commission's ten priorities and to the Sustainable Development Goals (SDGs).
 This will focus on specific policy priorities for the future, taking into account the opinion of the REFIT Platform and without prejudice to the next Multiannual Financial Framework.
 The starting point must be will be a well-founded assessment of the performance of the current policy.

 While the future of the CAP is already debated in various instances, the process will include a broad consultation and an impact assessment.
 The goal is to summarise available evidence on the performance of the CAP so far, draw lessons from the implementation of the latest reform, have a structured dialogue, confirm what the current difficulties are, and anticipate needs for modernisation and simplification of the CAP.

 This questionnaire is part of this wide consultation process and will contribute to the impact assessment.
 Results of this questionnaire will be published on this webpage and communicated in a public conference in July 2017.

 This consultation does not prejudge in any way the financial allocation for the CAP in the next MFF.

-This public consultation is open until the 2nd May 2017.
+This public consultation closed on 2 May 2017.